starivera/GalSpecFitX/README.md

 hdul.writeto('resampled_spectrum.fits', overwrite=True)
 ```

-## Optional: Milky Way Absorption line masking

-GalSpecFitX allows the user to mask parts of a spectrum containing milky way absorption lines and exclude them from the fit.
-This is NOT line subtraction.
-The original flux density of the spectrum remains preserved.
-Masking is done by fitting a single gaussian to a line at a given wavelength and approximate width.
-The pixels within this range will simply not be included in the fit.

 ## Configuration File Parameters

 The software requires a configuration `.ini` file to run.
 The configuration file is divided into several sections, each of which contains specific parameters.
 Below is a breakdown of the required parameters for each section.